-- 1.3 The proposed flood mitigation works would assist in dealing with flood risk at the site and surrounding third party land in compliance with policy SP27 of the Local Plan, guidance in the NPPF and policy NE1 of the Draft Neighbourhood Plan. - 1.4 The proposals would make only minimal changes to the levels of the site and it is considered that the works would have no adverse impact on the character or appearance of the area and minimal impact on biodiversity and ecology of the site given the retention of the existing boundary hedging and as much of the existing vegetation as possible in compliance with policies SP24 and SP29 of the Local Plan. - 1.5 Statutory consultees have raised no objections to the proposals, but objections have been raised by Rolleston on Dove Parish Council, Rolleston on Dove Civic Trust, the local MP and 32 objections have been received from local residents in relation to the original scheme and 59 objections in relation to the amended scheme which are addressed in the main report. - 1.6 In light of the above conclusions on the planning merits of the case, the application is recommended for approval subject to conditions. - 1.7 Members are advised that the above is a brief summary of the proposals and key issues contained in the main report below which provides full details of all consultation responses, planning policies and the Officer's assessment, and Members are advised that this summary should be read in conjunction with the detailed report.
+- 1.3 The proposed flood mitigation works would assist in dealing with flood risk at the site and surrounding third party land in compliance with policy SP27 of the Local Plan, guidance in the NPPF and policy NE1 of the Draft Neighbourhood Plan. - 1.4 The proposals would make only minimal changes to the levels of the site and it is considered that the works would have no adverse impact on the character or appearance of the area and minimal impact on biodiversity and ecology of the site given the retention of the existing boundary hedging and as much of the existing vegetation as possible in compliance with policies SP24 and SP29 of the Local Plan. - 1.5 Statutory consultees have raised no objections to the proposals, but objections have been raised by Rolleston on Dove Parish Council, Rolleston on Dove Civic Trust, the local MP and 32 objections have been received from local residents which are addressed in the main report. - 1.6 In light of the above conclusions on the planning merits of the case, the application is recommended for approval subject to conditions. - 1.7 Members are advised that the above is a brief summary of the proposals and key issues contained in the main report below which provides full details of all consultation responses, planning policies and the Officer's assessment, and Members are advised that this summary should be read in conjunction with the detailed report.